rubocop/rubocop-rails/manual/cops_rails.md

 --- | --- | --- | --- | ---
 Enabled | Yes | No | 0.64 | -

-This cop checks if the value of the option `class_name`, in the definition of a reflection is a string.
+This cop checks the definition of model associations to only allow string values on the reflection option `class_name`, preventing the accidental autoloading of other model constants.

 ### Examples